 The Roku Ultra brings with it a slew of awesome features.
 Like any high-end streamer, it supports 4K and HDR (though Dolby Vision isn’t currently compatible), but that’s just the beginning.

-The Ultra sports an Ethernet port to help improve connection speeds and a MicroSD card slot to store even more apps or work as a source for pictures and video.
+Like the Cube, the Ultra sports an Ethernet port to help improve connection speeds and even adds a MicroSD card slot to store even more apps or work as a source for pictures and video.
 It also has a USB port, so you can view content from any compatible device.
-The box also features a “lost remote” button that will trigger a tone from the remote (even though we all know it’s under the couch) and said remote has both a headphone jack for private listening and dedicated power/volume buttons that can control TV volume, depending upon the model.
+The box also features a “lost remote” button that will trigger a tone from the remote (even though we all know it’s under the couch).
+The remote has both a headphone jack for private listening and dedicated power/volume buttons that can control TV volume, depending upon the model.

-Night Listening mode automatically adjusts volume scene-by-scene to avoid waking up the kids.
+Night Listening mode automatically adjusts volume scene-by-scene to avoid waking up the kids, and the included JBL headphones should offer better sound for headphone playback as well.
 As you probably already surmised from the Streaming Stick+ copy above, we also just love the Roku OS.
 From the biggest library of apps (aka “Roku channels”) to incredible cross-channel search functionality, there is no digital ecosystem that competes.

 The best media streamer for gamers